Anna-Liutenko/telegram-copilot-bridge-edit2/.qoder/quests/bot-language-selection-logic.md

 Note: The current `/clear` command serves the same purpose as the requested `/reset` command.
 We can either rename `/clear` to `/reset` or implement both commands with the same functionality.

-### 2. Language Selection Algorithm
+### 2. Language Selection Validation

-The language selection algorithm should:
+The language selection process needs to validate that users select exactly 2-3 languages:

-1. Prompt the user to specify 2-3 languages
-2. Process the user's natural language request using the LLM
+1. After the LLM processes the language request and returns the languages array
-3. Extract and validate the languages
-4. Store the selected languages in the session
+2. Validate that the array contains 2-3 languages
+3. If not, throw a LanguageSetupError with an appropriate message

 ### 3. Translation Workflow